GrishanAnton/InternetBS-API-PHP-Class/README.md

      echo "OOPS Error: ".$e->getMessage()."\n";
  }
 ```
 That is really simple right?
-See other examples in "examples" and class documentation in "doc" directories.
+See other examples in "example" and class documentation in "doc" directories.

 How to test code in sandbox
 ---------------------------